stanfordnlp/CoreNLP/_pages/pytorch-depparse.md

 The data files should be `*.conllu` format.

+Note that the above command will automatically tag the input data with the CoreNLP tagger.
+Thus you need to have CoreNLP and the Italian models (for this example) in your CLASSPATH, and you need the latest version of Stanza installed.

+Why is this done?
+When CoreNLP runs a dependency parser, it relies on part of speech tags, so the training and development data used during training need to have the predicted tags CoreNLP will use for optimal performance.

 After the model is trained, it can be converted to a format usable by CoreNLP:

 ```bash